smartprix/pm2-ci/README.md

 				// Git bisect can be used to find the commit where tests started failing
 				// Specifiy the commit where tests were confirmed to be working and reports being generated "lastGoodCommit": "COMMIT_HASH",
+				// Specifiy token if repo is private "githubToken": "",
 				// IF tests are to be used only for reporting and not depolyment "deployAnyway": true
 			},